Review: HelloFresh Is Worth a TryPosted: October 28, 2018 | Author: marga | Filed under: Meal Kits | Tags: Hello Fresh | Leave a comment »

-And I cooked three different HelloFresh meal kit recipes using my own ingredients.
+And I cooked several different HelloFresh meal kit recipes using my own ingredients.
 This allowed me to get a broader idea of what HelloFresh offers, without having to spend too much money doing so.

 |Oven-Baked Apricot Chicken Legs with Roasted Potato Wedges and Lemony Broccoli

 |Sesame-Crusted Tofu with Spicy Peanut Butter Sauce & Garlic Bok Choy + PB Sauce Recipe